-By offering low flat rates, we assume the risk that the file that you request may contain several hundred pages, requiring us to exert much more time and effort on duplication than we would for an average file.
+By offering low flat rates, we assume the risk that the record that you request may contain several hundred pages, requiring us to exert much more time and effort on duplication than we would for an average file.
 At the same time, you assume the risk that the file may contain very few pages or that some or all of the originals may be incomplete or illegible.
 We won’t know what we will find until we find them – and by then we have exerted the effort on your behalf.

 Thank you for understanding.